Launch of the ROV Tiburon though the “moonpool”, a special opening in the middle of the Western Flier.

 Lonny Lundsten at the VARS console aboard the Western Flier.

 White branching sponge that looks like a coral.
-Click image for larger view and image credit.

-MBARI engineers recently installed a high definition video camera on the Tiburon and the picture resolution has dramatically improved.
-Now we can see organisms that are 1mm in length!
-This new technology allows scientists to observe animal associations that have never been seen before and to observe the behavior of even the smallest deep-sea creatures.
+MBARI engineers recently installed a high definition video camera on the Tiburon, and the picture resolution has dramatically improved.
+Now we can see organisms that are 1 mm in length!
+This new technology allows scientists to observe animal associations that have never before been seen and to observe the behavior of even the smallest deep-sea creatures.

 (top)